Online Reading Program For Dyslexia

 Target Causes Not Work Arounds

 Most dyslexia programs are phonics or instruction-based.
 They are not interventions.
-Instead they reinforce the school experience and school methodology, working around the underlying problems that cause dyslexia.
+Instead they reinforce the school experience and methodology, working around the underlying problems that cause dyslexia.

 By contrast, our software, Fast ForWord is a dyslexia intervention program.
-It works on the cognitive skills that cause dyslexia first, before moving on to reading skills like spelling.
+It works on the cognitive skills that cause dyslexia, that make instruction, including phonics, hard to understand.

 Second, our exercises are student self-paced.
 The software identifies individual student needs and then presents appropriate exercises.
 Whereas, at school and for many tutors, the curriculum is set.
-And unless your child is receiving one-on-one instruction, the class moves on whether your child is ready or not.
+Unless your child is receiving one-on-one instruction, the class moves on whether your child is ready or not.

 Varying Goals By Age